 So, the next time you see something that you just have to have, don’t buy it.
 Put it back on the shelf or remove it from your online shopping cart.
 Then spend the next 30 days thinking about why you want it.

-Thirty days is likely enough time to look into whether something like the iPhone XS Max will improve your life in ways that are worth the extra cost.
+Thirty days is likely enough time to look into whether something like the newest smartphone will improve your life in ways that are worth the extra cost.
 You’ll also be able to check if that cost is something you can afford.

 Before you commit to any purchase, check back with your budget.
 It’s there to help you determine if a splurge item is within your means or so far out of them, it may as well be in another universe.